 Bringing Avatars into Play

 Avatars may only be brought into play during phase 3 of a player's turn.
-This may not apply to all cards, as some may indicate differently.
-Avatars must also be brought into play under all the conditions listed on the individual cards every time they are brought out.
+Avatars must also be brought into play under all the conditions listed on the individual cards every time they are brought in.

 Flyers, Swimmers, and Earthwalkers

-The flying champion is capable of attacking any realm, regardless of its location.
-Whenever a champion attacks a protected realm (such as a realm in position B) while the realm in position A has not been razed, all his allies must be flyers, swimmers, or Earthwalkers to reach it.
-Champions do not automatically grant their allies the ability to fly, swim, or earthwalk.
+The flying champion can attack almost any realm, regardless of its location.
+Whenever a champion attacks a protected realm, like a realm in position B while the realm in position A has not been razed, all his allies must be flyers, swimmers, or Earthwalkers to reach it.
+Champions don't automatically grant their allies the ability to fly, swim, or earthwalk.

-Even a protected realm on which there is a coastline can be attacked by a swimming champion.
-In realms that do not show coastlines, swimmers can only attack them if they are exposed (such as in the A position or behind razed realms).
-Rivers and ponds don't count as a realm with coastlines.
-The Spellfire App and website have a list of all realms with coastlines.
+A swimming champion is able to attack any realm that shows a coastline, even if it is protected.
+Realms that do not show coastlines can only be attacked by swimmers if they are exposed (such as in the A position or behind razed realms).
+Rivers and ponds don't count as a coastline.
+Check out the Spellfire App and website, which define all realms with coastlines.

-The Earthwalker can enter realms otherwise inaccessible by digging underground.
-Earthwalking is a special power that allows that champion to attack any realm that doesn't have special movement requirements or is limited by champion type (such as a power that "only clerics can attack" or "only swimmers/flyers/monsters can attack").
+The Earthwalker can enter realms by digging underground.
+Earthwalking is a special power that allows that champion to attack any realm that doesn't have special movement requirements or is limited by champion type.

 Spellfire's standard rule states that the effects of cards occur in the order in which they are played.
 The powers and effects of each card are dealt with before the next one is played.

 Some cards have abilities that can be used "once per turn."
-Usually, this means that the player is allowed to use the power once during the third phase of his turn.
-After that, he can use it a second time during phase 3 of the next turn.
+Usually, this means that the player can use the power once during the third phase of his turn, and after that, he can use it a second time during phase 3 of the next turn.

 During phase 3 of the current turn, items that duplicate the abilities or powers of another champion must be selected.
-They can be selected when played too (such as during phase 4 of a battle when the item is played from the hand).
 You cannot wait for a battle to begin before deciding which power to use.